Jonah Runs Away:

 suddenly stopped raging and the waves died down, and all became calm

-was about to drown!
+water and was about to drown!

 The Great Fish!

 But God didn't want Jonah to drown and die.
 Jonah called out,

 "Farewell all, perhaps I should have obeyed God!"
 Just as Jonah

 took his last breath, God caused a great fish to appear (we think

 it was a whale

 ).
 "Look," gasped the sailors in horror,

 "That great fish has opened its enormous mouth and is swallowing poor